 - If you are not the infant’s parent or primary caregiver and especially if the parent or caregiver has not given explicit permission.

 - If your baby has any health concerns that might increase the risk of death while sleeping.

 How to practice co-sleeping as safely as possibleEven though it's not as safe as sleeping separately, there are steps you can take to reduce risk while practicing co-sleeping.
 If you choose to co-sleep once your baby is 6 months or older, you can reduce risk by making sure to:

 - Place your baby on their back to sleep to reduce the risk of SIDS

 - Keep the room at a comfortable temperature and don’t overdress your baby for sleep

 - Use a headboard and/or foot-board that doesn’t have any openings or rails wide enough to trap your baby.
 Or remove headboards, foot boards, and bed frames altogether.

-- Limit the use of blankets and pillows as much as possible in your bed and remove any other plush objects or toys.
+- Limit the use of blankets and pillows as much as possible in your adult bed and remove any other plush objects or toys.

 - Keep your baby uncovered by any blankets or sheets that are being used on your bed.